shiki-tak/finschia-sdk/docs/run-node/rosetta.md

 Since we’ve updated the Cosmos SDK to work with the Rosetta API, updating the application's root command file is all you need to do.

-An implementation example can be found in `simapp` package.
+An implementation example can be found in `l2app` package.

 ## Use Rosetta Command